 Congressman Adam Schiff from California introduced Congressional Gold Medal Bill HR 347 to award the Congressional Gold Medal to the 100th and 442nd.
 It unanimously passed the House of Representatives on May 14 with 411 votes.
 U.S. Sen. Barbara Boxer also of California introduced S 1055 in the Senate.
 NVN established a grassroots push to lobby support from the senators who had not signed on to the bill.
 The JACL supported this effort with JACL fellows in the D.C. office, Phillip Ozaki and Jean Shiraki, visiting Senate offices along with Terry Shima and Grant Ichikawa, WWII veterans from the JA Veterans Association (JAVA).
 The Senate passed S 1055 on Aug.
 1, 2010, which included an amendment to include the MIS.
 The House passed an amendment to include the MIS on Sept.
 23, 2010.
 President Obama signed the bill into law on Oct.
-4. 2010. awarding the Congressional Gold Medal collectively to the 100th, 442nd and the MIS.
+4, 2010, awarding the Congressional Gold Medal collectively to the 100th, 442nd and the MIS.
 The Congressional Gold Medal events which took place in D.C. were held to honor the JA veterans of WWII and were attended by over 2,500 people.
 There were more than 300 JA veterans in attendance.
 The festivities were planned and executed by NVN, led by Christine Sato-Yamazaki.
 Representing my family as a next of kin for my brother, Shigeru Mori, whose name is inscribed on the wall of the National Japanese American Memorial to Patriotism as a killed in action soldier, I was honored to receive the replica medal in memory of my oldest brother who was in the MIS.
-SEE MORI/PAGE 16 'The first of these decisions is that the next national director shall be located in Washington, D.C.' the next national director shall be located in Washington, D.C.
+SEE MORI/PAGE 16 Update on National Director Search